OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:28

-The grace of our Lord Jesus Christ be with you.
+May the grace of our Lord Jesus Christ be with you.